luanpotter/shattered-wilds/docs/classes.md

 ### Melee Warriors Feats

-Melee Warriors focus on Strength, and thus are favored to use Heavy Melee or Thrown weapons.
+Melee Warriors focus on Strength, and thus are favored to use Heavy Melee or Thrown weapons (see a Weapons breakdown under [Equipment](equipment.md)).

 * **Spin Attack** (Level 3):
 * **Sweep Attack** (Level 3):